 What is our Straight to Teaching QTS programme?

-Straight to Teaching is a tailor-made, Qualified Teacher Status (QTS) continuing professional development programme and Assessment Only route that allows you to take control of your teaching shortages by upskilling and retraining trusted school staff and helping them gain Qualified Teacher Status while they continue to work in your school.
+Straight to Teaching is a tailor-made continuing professional development programme that will help prepare learners for application to Assessment Only QTS.
+This allows you to take control of your teaching shortages by upskilling and developing trusted school staff and helping them to gain Qualified Teacher Status while they continue to work in your school.
 It provides your staff such as unqualified teachers, teaching assistants and cover supervisors with an alternate route to traditional initial teacher training courses.

-This teaching course is available to primary and secondary mainstream, independent and SEN schools that are looking to increase their qualified teacher workforce and expand the range of professional development opportunities available to school staff.
-The length of the programme will depend largely on you member of staff’s existing teaching experience, but the QTS development generally ranges from one to five terms.
+This CPD course is available to primary and secondary mainstream, independent and SEN schools that are looking to increase their qualified teacher workforce and expand the range of professional development opportunities available to school staff.
+The length of the programme will depend largely on your member of staff’s existing teaching experience but the QTS development generally ranges from one to five terms.
 If they already have significant teaching experience then they may be eligible for our Assessment Only route, which could allow them to gain QTS in just 12 weeks.

 Benefits of our teaching programme